 Does it work?
 Here is what one client said in a text shortly after a lesson.

 “Well, as soon as you left I started using your pre-shot routine, your grip recommendation, and a slightly tweaked left wrist position.
 I was killing it.
 You wouldn’t believe it.
 Thanks again, and I will stay in touch!’

 David G – Santa Maria

 Sam Snead and how to set-up and impact position …

 Impact: Snead’s body is remarkably similar to its address position: chest facing the ball, feet flat on the ground.

 The Setup – a good set-up routine aligns the club face with your target, and like your “pre-shot routine” gets you mentally prepared and relaxed for each shot.
 Understand and practice these basic ‘pre-shot and setup’ fundamentals to lower your handicap!

-Pick an “intermediate target” just beyond the ball to align the club face.
 Pick out a broken tee, divot, or leaf just in front of your ball and use it as an “intermediate target”!
 Align the face of the club to it, then take your stance parallel to your target line as Jack Nicklaus does here.
 Always keep your eye on the intermediate target as you step in to set the club face.

 NOTE: I see a lot of students setup correctly, then as they sight their target before swinging they start moving their feet.
 I call it the death march!
 Don’t move your feet, keep them aligned parallel to your target.
 Imagine your standing in a box, and just ‘stay in the box’!
 As you sight your target while addressing the ball, you can check and know your alignment is correct if your target appears to rest over the corner of your shoulder.